-Figure 9: Correlation performance on image from the yellow subset: detection results on image without preprocessing (top) and after illumination reconstruction (bottom).
+Figure 10: Correlation performance on image from the yellow subset: detection results on image without preprocessing (top) and after illumination reconstruction (bottom).

-Results in Tab.
-2 show the positive effect of color correction on images with non-standard illumination conditions.
-If we do not apply preprocessing, the face detector finds some faces only on images from the yellow subset.
-After the preprocessing step almost all faces were recovered under this illumination, while under all other illuminations the number of recovered faces was not that high, but the difference with the results gained without preprocessing is enormous.
 In the blue subset we see a very large number of false detections caused by the mixture of incandescent and blue light.
 This mixture was necessary for enhancement of other than blue color channels (R and G) since blue filter was very strong.
 If only blue channel is present, we have as much information as in achromatic pictures.
-Incandescent light caused an interesting effect of making all shadows in reconstructed pictures slightly yellow and as a consequence many false faces were found.
+Incandescent light caused an interesting effect of appearing all shadows slightly yellow in reconstructed pictures and as a consequence many false faces were found.

 Nevertheless, with the exception of blue illumination these results are quite comparable with the results in Section 3.3.1, where face detection was tested under close to standard illumination conditions.

-3.4.
-Method selection
+3.4 Method selection

 The nature of illumination in some galleries can represent a real problem since it normally differs from daylight illumination.
 In older rooms in particular we usually have chandeliers or similar types of illumination that emit a prevailing yellow light into the room and as a consequence a prevailing yellow color in captured images.
 This causes the shift of a large part of image color space into the color subspace, which represents skin color.
 An illustrative example of this property can be observed on the white walls of a room.
 Normally they are white, but under incandescent lamp illumination they are more bright yellow than white.
-And since walls can occupy large parts of an image, it can happen that most of the image pixels are recognized as skin-like pixels (see Figs. 7 and 9).
+And since walls can occupy large parts of an image, it can happen that most of the image pixels are recognized as skin-like pixels (see Figs. 8 and 10).
 This type of illumination can have a serious negative influence on the number of false face detections (false positives).
-In case of incandescent lamp illumination we should choose among color compensation methods described in Section 3.1.
-Based on the results of these algorithms and constraints discussed in Section 3.3.1, we decided to use GW algorithm as it performs best when minor lighting deviations from standard illumination are present.
-Although, some form of automatic selection is taken into future consideration.

-Figure 10: Correlation performance on images from the green (left) and blue (right) subset.
+Figure 11: Correlation performance on images from the green (left) and blue (right) subset.
 On the original image (top) no faces could be detected.
-After corrected illumination (middle) three faces could be detected on the left image.
+After corrected illumination (middle) three faces could be detected.